codex-academy/codeX_Feb2015Intro/t1-create-red-and-green-blocks.md

 </html>
 ```

+Now you'll write some CSS in the `style` tag in the `head` of the HTML file.
+Create two blocks that are `10em` wide.
+The first block should have a red background, and say "stop."
+The second block should have a green background, and say "go."
+Both blocks should have white text.

-Once you are done add your changes to git by using these commands:
+Once you are done, add your changes to git by using these commands:

 * `git pull` to get any remote changes
 * `git status` to see what changed